zzzprojects/learn-orm/tutorials/ssms/overview.md

 SQL Server Management Studio (SSMS) is an integrated environment for managing any SQL infrastructure, from SQL Server to Azure SQL Database.

  - SSMS provides tools to configure, monitor, and administer instances of SQL Server and databases.
- - You can use SSMS to deploy, monitor, and upgrade the data-tier components used by your applications, and build queries and scripts.
+ - You can use SSMS to deploy, monitor, and upgrade your applications' data-tier components and build queries and scripts.
- - It allows you to connect to and manage your SQL Server from a graphical interface instead of having to use the command line.
+ - It allows you to connect to and manage your SQL Server from a graphical interface instead of using the command line.
- - SQL Server ManagementStudio also provides Transact-SQL, MDX, DMX,and XML languageeditors for editing and debugging scripts.
+ - SQL Server ManagementStudio also provides Transact-SQL, MDX, DMX, and XML languageeditors for editing and debugging scripts.

 ## SSMS System Requirements